procrastinatio/web-map-printing/web-map-printing.md

 ====================

 ## Scale and resolution

 Are scale and print quality of the result important?
+Difference in resolution may be important between screen and paper.

 ## WebGL

 ## Vectors in PDF

 Must vector layers rendered as vector or must be rasterized?

 ## Need for User defined style

 With vector data, it is easy to apply user defined style, though defining styles for complexes dataset is a daring undertaking.

 ## PDF standard

+What PDF version?
 Support of PDF/2 or PDF/A?
 No, open source library available.
 See [PDFlib][].
-Not possible in the client
+Most client-side libraries are PDF 1.3 (Acrobat 4.x) capable.

 ## Legacy client

 For some legacy client, we must eventually also provide raster tiles (from vector layer)?

 ## Vector style definition